Haar Wavelets, Gradients and Approximate TV Regularization: Applications to volume data

 \subsection{Example dataset}

-To illustrate the results, we will use a typical industrial data set, a Mahle motor piston, as a running example.
-In Fig.~\ref{applications:piston:pictures}, we see a slice view alongside a three-dimensional view, where the different materials are visible: surrounding (noisy) air, foam (piston fixation), aluminum (piston body) and iron (ring).
-The dataset itself is of the small size~$464\times 464\times 414$ and contains nonnegative integer values.
-Due to its well separated materials and the fact that we can also compute its TV norm explicitly by means of discrete differences for comparison, it is nevertheless useful for illustration.
+To illustrate the results, we will use a typical industrial dataset, a Mahle motor piston, as a running example.
+In Fig.~\ref{applications:piston:pictures}, we see a single 2D slice view of that data, where the different materials are visible: surrounding (noisy) air, styrofoam (piston fixation), aluminum (piston body) and iron (ring).
+The dataset itself is of size~${\num{464}\times \num{464}\times \num{414}}$ voxels and contains nonnegative $16$-bit integer values.
+Due to its well-distinguishable materials and the fact that, by means of discrete differences, we can also compute its TV norm explicitly for comparison, it is nevertheless useful for illustration purposes despite its small size.